ethereum/ethereum-org-website/src/content/guides/index.md

 # Ethereum guides

 Do you want to start your Ethereum journey?
-There's a whole community of us exploring together many different ways to use and understand Ethereum.
-Ethereum is not a corporation with a script-bound helpdesk: it is a living group of people interested in building better worlds.
-These practical guides will help you learn how to get started and where to find us.
+Ethereum is not a corporation with a script-bound helpdesk, but these practical guides will help you learn how to get started.

 ## Getting started